vyshnavishetty05/Namaste-React/Session06/docs/Assignment06.md

 ```
 1. console.log("This is a js statement")  -> This does not return any value, just prints the content on screen.

-2. let name = "Harshi";  -> Variable assigment is a statement
+2. let name = "Hello";  -> Variable assigment is a statement

 3. if(true){
     console.log("true");